ceedee666/cloud_based_is/lectures/oauth.md

 ## Exercises

 1. Try to log in using a different user and access the same service.
-What do you observe.
+What do you observe?
 1. Attempt to retrieve other information, like a user's email.
 If unsuccessful, what changes are necessary?
 1. What occurs when an access token expires?
 How can an app obtain a new token?
+1. Try to access a service using the Client Credentials grant type.
+What is different?